 e. it must be shown that great injustice would result if the litigant in question were estopped from putting forward the particular point which is said to be the subject of issue estoppel – in this regard, if the litigant failed to take advantage of an avenue of appeal that was available to him, it will usually not be possible for him to show that the requisite injustice nevertheless exists.

 Further, the Singapore International Commercial Court (“SICC”) was established as a division of the Singapore High Court to hear matters which are “international” and “commercial” in nature.
 It is plausible for actions for recognition or enforcement of foreign judgments to be heard in the SICC.
 The substantive legal requirements for recognition or enforcement remain the same as discussed above.
-With regard to the jurisdictional requirements which apply to matters before the Singapore High Court, they also apply because the SICC’s jurisdiction over the matter would be pursuant to a transfer of the matter from the Singapore High Court (Order 110, rule 7(2)(a) and rule 12 of the ROC), unless parties had submitted to the SICC’s jurisdiction under a written jurisdiction agreement (Order 110, rule 7(1)(b) of the ROC).
+With regard to the jurisdictional requirements which apply to matters before the Singapore High Court, they also apply because the SICC’s jurisdiction over the matter would be pursuant to a transfer of the matter from the General Division of the High Court (Order 110, rule 7(2)(a) and rule 12 of the ROC), unless parties had submitted to the SICC’s jurisdiction under a written jurisdiction agreement (Order 110, rule 7(1)(b) of the ROC).

 The enforcement of foreign judgments in the Singapore courts can be a complex affair, depending on the approach taken and the possible challenges mounted by the judgment debtor.
 It is therefore important for a judgment creditor to consider the various plausible implications to adopt the optimal strategy.